 - developing resources to address and educate about elder abuse.

 The Alzheimer Society of Alberta and Northwest Territories is working to change the face of dementia in Alberta and improve the quality of life for those with the disease.
 Through seven regional centres and a provincial office, the Society offers a provincial network of educational and support services for those with dementia and their care partners, builds partnerships with health professionals and the community and advances research into effective treatments and finding a cure for this devastating disease.

-For over fifty years, the Alberta Seniors Communities & Housing Association (ASCHA) has been advocating on behalf of the owners and operators of seniors housing options for Albertans.
+For over fifty years, the Alberta Seniors & Community Housing Association (ASCHA) has been advocating on behalf of its members, who provide a variety of seniors housing options for Albertans.
 In June 2020, ASCHA adopted a more inclusive direction to represent the full continuum of housing our members offer – including community housing.
 Our core roles are advocacy and member services.
-As a member-driven association, they act as a centre of excellence, of best practices and resources for our members, to assist housing providers with providing the very best supports to the Albertans they serve.
+As a member-driven association, we act as a centre of excellence, of education, best practices and resources for our members, to assist housing providers with providing the very best supports to the Albertans they serve.